First International: Foundation

 The political and economic crises of the late 1850s and early 1860s led to a resurgence of the workers' movement across Europe.
 In Britain, a new generation of trade union leaders, known as the "Junta," emerged, advocating for greater political engagement and solidarity.
 They organized solidarity actions for various international causes, including support for Giuseppe Garibaldi's struggle for Italian independence, opposition to Russian repression in Poland, and support for the Union side in the American Civil War.
-In France, where trade unions were illegal but tolerated as friendly societies, workers influenced by Proudhonism began to seek independent political representation, culminating in the "Manifesto of the Sixty" in 1864, which proclaimed the existence of a distinct proletariat class.
+In France, where trade unions were illegal but tolerated as friendly societies, workers influenced by Proudhonism began to seek independent political representation, culminating in the "Manifesto of the Sixty" in 1864, which was written by Henri Tolain and proclaimed the existence of a distinct proletariat class.
 Initial contacts between British and French workers' leaders, established during the 1862 London International Exhibition, led to a meeting in London in July 1863 that set the stage for a new international organization.
 The preparatory Address of English to French Workmen, drafted by trade union leader George Odger, articulated the need for international cooperation to prevent the importation of foreign workers to break strikes:

 A fraternity of peoples is highly necessary for the cause of labour, for we find that whenever we attempt to better our social condition by reducing the hours of toil, or by raising the price of labour, our employers threaten us with bringing over Frenchmen, Germans, Belgians and others to do our work at a reduced rate of wages; and we are sorry to say that this has been done, though not from any desire on the part of our continental brethren to injure us, but through a want of regular and systematic communication between the industrial classes of all countries.
 Our aim is to bring up the wages of the ill-paid to as near a level as possible with that of those who are better remunerated, and not to allow our employers to play us off one against the other, and so drag us down to the lowest possible condition, suitable to their avaricious bargaining.